mortocks/andrew.house/_posts/2018-01-30-puppy-bin-deterrent.md

 author: Andrew Morton
 ---

 My dog April has taken to pushing the bin over when I'm not home.
-So lets hook up a deterrent to correct this behaviour when I'm not at home.
+So lets hook up a device to correct this behaviour when I'm not at home.

 <!--more-->